marionettejs/backbone.marionette/apidoc.md

   alert("I'm a callback with " + options.value + "!");
 });

-callbacks.run(someContext, {value: "options"});
+callbacks.run({value: "options"}, someContext);
 ```

 This example will display an alert box that says "I'm a callback
 with options!".
 The executing context for each of the callback
-methods has been set to the `someContext` object, which can be
+methods has been set to the `someContext` object, which is an optional
-any valid JavaScript object.
+parameter that can be any valid JavaScript object.

 ### Advanced / Async Use